Mannequin Pussy

-Mannequin Pussy is an American punk and indie rock band from Philadelphia.
-They have released three albums; Mannequin Pussy (2014) and Romantic (2016) on Tiny Engines, and Patience (2019) on Epitaph Records.
-Their recent EP, Perfect, was released in 2021 to favorable reviews.
+Mannequin Pussy is an American punk and indie rock band from Philadelphia, formed in 2010.
+The band currently consists of Marisa "Missy" Dabice (vocals, guitar), Kaleen Reading (drums), Colins "Bear" Regisford (bass, vocals) and Maxine Steen (guitar).
+During live performances, the band are joined by multi-instrumentalist Carolyn Haynes.

+They have released four studio albums: Mannequin Pussy (2014), Romantic (2016), Patience (2019) and I Got Heaven (2024), and one EP, Perfect (2021).

+The band has received critical attention in the music press; Rolling Stone ranked the title track from their 2016 album Romantic at number 14 on its year-end "50 Best Songs of 2016" list.

 History

 2010–2015: Early career and Gypsy Pervert/Mannequin Pussy

 Mannequin Pussy was formed in October 2010 by friends Marisa "Missy" Dabice and Athanasios Paul, who met when they went to school together.
 The band was initially a two-piece, with Dabice as the guitarist/singer and Paul as the drummer.
 In 2011, they released two EPs, titled Bonerjamz! and Meatslave.
 One of their songs, "Clue Juice", appears on "Leisure Rules", a cassette-only compilation released in July 2012 on the Reeks Of Effort label on Bandcamp.
 In the same month, thirteen of their songs were released on one side of a split tour cassette called "Banditos", with Idaho band Art Fad on the Trash Palace Tapes label.

 At the beginning of 2013, Drew Adler joined the band as a drummer and Paul moved to guitar.
 Their first full-length album, Gypsy Pervert was released in October 2013, as a limited edition, cassette-only release on the Rarebit Records label.
 In November 2013, one of their songs appeared on The Le Sigh Vol. 1 Compilation.

 In 2014, Mannequin Pussy signed with Tiny Engines.
 That same year, Mannequin Pussy re-released their debut album on the label titled Gypsy Pervert.
-It was later renamed to the self-titled Mannequin Pussy after the band regretted the use of the word "gypsy", which is often used as pejorative against Romani people.
+It was later retitled Mannequin Pussy, reflecting concern that the original title included a term often used pejoratively toward Romani people.